 What's in a name?
-In the case of Hôtel Bienveue in Paris, it says it all: "Hotel welcome."
-One of hotelier Adrien Gloaguen's Touriste hotels (along with Hôtel Beaurepaire and Hôtel Panache), the pretty hotel on a tiny, one-lane street in the bustling and trendy ninth arrondissement is both a destination and a haven — and a remarkably affordable charmer.
+In the case of Hôtel Bienvenue in Paris, it says it all: "Hotel welcome."
+Part of hotelier Adrien Gloaguen's super cute Touriste portfolio (along with Hôtel Beaurepaire and Hôtel Panache, among others), the pretty hotel on a tiny, one-lane street in the bustling and trendy ninth arrondissement is both a destination and a haven — and a remarkably affordable charmer.
 (Save your euros to spend at nearby Galleries Lafayette or in neighboring boutiques.)
-Gloaguen assembled a terrific creative team, starting with designer Chloé Negre, who sets the tone from the get-go with vintage seating reupholstered in poppy florals, geometric flooring, and wicker furniture (an unexpected tropical touch).
+Gloaguen assembled a terrific creative team, starting with designer Chloé Nègre, who sets the tone from the get-go with vintage seating reupholstered in poppy florals, geometric flooring, and wicker furniture (an unexpected tropical touch).
 This is her first hotel, and we hope it's not her last.
 A garden divides the two buildings that house the 38 guest rooms, and is itself a sweet oasis for working, eating, or just chilling.

 At a Glance

 Standout Detail: The hotel garden, for the striking fresco on the floor by artist Julien Colombier.